rayhagimoto/blowfish-website/content/posts/creating-a-wsl-context-menu-in-win11/index.md

 "C:\Users\ray\AppData\Local\Microsoft\WindowsApps\wt.exe" -p "Ubuntu 24.04.1 LTS" -d "%V"
 ```

-After restarting Explorer, Shift + Right-Click on any folder background and choosing **Open WSL here** fires up Windows Terminal directly into Ubuntu-24.04, with the proper tab title and no extra console windows.
+After restarting Explorer, Shift + Right-Click on any folder background and choosing **Open WSL here** fires up Windows Terminal directly into Ubuntu-24.04, with the proper tab title and no extra console windows, but at the wrong directory!
+I found that by changing the "command line" setting from `ubuntu2404.exe` to `C:\Windows\system32\wsl.exe -d Ubuntu-24.04` I could solve the issue.
+I guess the problem is with accessing the `ubuntu2404.exe` executable directly instead of going through `wsl.exe` as a middle-man.

 ---